python/cpython/Doc/library/sqlite3.rst

    attribute, the database engine's own support for the determination of "rows affected"/"rows selected" is quirky.

-   For ``DELETE`` statements, SQLite reports :attr:`rowcount` as 0 if you make a ``DELETE FROM table`` without any condition.

    For :meth:`executemany` statements, the number of modifications are summed up into :attr:`rowcount`.

    As required by the Python DB API Spec, the :attr:`rowcount` attribute "is -1 in case no ``executeXX()`` has been performed on the cursor or the rowcount of the last operation is not determinable by the interface".
 This includes ``SELECT`` statements because we cannot determine the number of rows a query produced until all rows were fetched.

+   With SQLite versions before 3.6.5, :attr:`rowcount` is set to 0 if you make a ``DELETE FROM table`` without any condition.

 .. attribute:: Cursor.lastrowid